-Browse through the program of Brisbane German Week.
-All events are for free, but tickets are limited so be sure to register quickly.
-We can’t wait to welcome you all back.
+Browse through our program, all our own events are free!
+But tickets are limited so be sure to register quickly.
+We can’t wait to welcome you all back…

-He would have never thought, though, that he would one day be building bridges between Australia and Germany as well as bridges between the various communities that make up our wonderful countries.
+He would have never thought, that he would one day be building bridges between Australia and Germany as well as bridges between the various communities that make up both our wonderful countries.
+(Image 2017 “Oktoberpole”)

-Just a month after his official welcome in June 2016, Prof Michael Rosemann proposed to his office located in the Gold Tower across from the beautiful Eagle Street Pier, the idea to create a German Week covering significant topics such as Science, Business, History and Culture… Within just eight weeks, an vague idea became reality.
+Just a month after his official welcome in June 2016, Prof Michael Rosemann proposed to the office located in the Gold Tower across from the beautiful Eagle Street Pier, the idea to create a German Week covering significant topics such as Science, Business, History and Culture… Within just eight weeks, a vague idea became reality.
 A new multicultural event was born on 2 October 2016: Brisbane German Week #1.
-Since then, and over the last six years, Brisbane German Week has become an integral part of Brisbane’s event calendar.
+Since then, and over the last seven years, Brisbane German Week has become an integral part of Brisbane’s event calendar.
 In fact, in many cases the event has scaled up far beyond Queensland.
-For example, in 2019 the language competition became an Australia-wide event and in 2020 we hosted a true national Science and Innovation Day.
+For example, in 2019 the language competition became an Australia-wide event (and has been since) and in 2020 we hosted a true national Science and Innovation Day.

 Follow us and get involved

-We are confident that Brisbane German Week 2021 has again something to offer for everyone.
-In order to stay in touch of the latest updates, we invite you to follow us on social media and come back to the BGW website regularly.
-Share YOUR Brisbane German Week Heimat-experiences with us on social media and tag your photos with #brisbanegermanweek and #BGW21 – we’d love to see you celebrate with us!
-Your memories will be running across our website via live ticker and on our Get Social page during the event.
+We are confident that Brisbane German Week 2022 has something to offer for everyone.
+In order to stay in touch of the latest updates, we invite you to follow us on our social channels and come back to the BGW website regularly.
+Share YOUR Brisbane German Week Heimat-experiences with us on socials and tag your photos with #brisbanegermanweek and #BGW22 – we’d love to see you celebrate with us!
+Your memories will be running across our website via live ticker and on our Get Social page.